General Conditions of Use

 1. Preamble

-Snow Traces (accessible at backcountryski.app) is an informational platform dedicated to backcountry ski touring, nordic skiing, and snowshoeing.
+Snow Trace (accessible at snow-trace.com) is an informational platform dedicated to backcountry ski touring, nordic skiing, and snowshoeing.
 It is not a mountain guide service, nor does it provide professional route guidance of any kind.

 2. Acceptance

-By accessing or using Snow Traces, you accept and agree to be bound by these General Conditions of Use.
+By accessing or using Snow Trace, you accept and agree to be bound by these General Conditions of Use.
 If you do not agree to these conditions, you must not use the platform.

 3. Nature of Content

-Routes, topos, GPS tracks, elevation profiles, snow condition reports, and all other information displayed on Snow Traces are:
+Routes, topos, GPS tracks, elevation profiles, snow condition reports, and all other information displayed on Snow Trace are:

-No content on Snow Traces should be considered as professional mountaineering advice or a substitute for proper training, experience, and judgment.
+No content on Snow Trace should be considered as professional mountaineering advice or a substitute for proper training, experience, and judgment.

 4. Mountain Risks Disclaimer